 2024 Endorsements

-YES Local Government Financing: Affordable Housing and Public Infrastructure (ACA 1).
+YES on Prop 5 Local Government Financing: Affordable Housing and Public Infrastructure (ACA 1).
 This Proposition would make it easier to pass local measures to fund housing.

-YES Expands Local Governments' Authority to Enact Rent Control on Residential Property (Justice for Renters Act).
+YES on Prop 33 Expands Local Governments' Authority to Enact Rent Control on Residential Property (Justice for Renters Act).
 This Proposition would allow cities to expand rent control.

-NO Restricts Spending by Health Care Providers Meeting Specified Criteria (Protect Patients Now Act of 2024).
+NO on Prop 34 Restricts Spending by Health Care Providers Meeting Specified Criteria (Protect Patients Now Act of 2024).
 This Proposition would ban some organizations from supporting ballot measures.

 State Assembly